built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-define-endpoints.md

 To learn more about how to modules see [How To Add A Module](./how-to-add-a-module.md).

-We include examples of endpoint modules in the modules folder:
+We include examples of endpoint modules in the modules folder (this is a small subset):

 - local-storage - shows how you can have an endpoint that can save and fetch from local storage
 - channel - lets you provide endpoint settings that specify a channel api you wish to connect to and whether you wish to pass a payload and return (action) or perform a requestResponse and get something back from the channel